 However if YOU would prefer to get an introduction to Tai Chi before joining a group class, come along and have a private lesson at our premises in Rushden.

 Yes, there are lots of things that we teach that are not in the curriculum shown on this website.
 There would be no point in trying to list everything - for example, what on Earth are ‘Tea-cup exercises’?
 The best thing is to come along and try out a session and see if you find it useful and enjoyable.

 No, there's virtually none.
 At the end of every session we form a circle and everybody salutes everybody else (Chinese style one hand open over a closed fist).
 This emphasises that your fellow students are important to your learning as much as the instructors, and the instructors (That's Lee and myself) consider that you, the students are just as important as we are.

 In some Tai Chi schools it is traditional or even necessary (because of the school's rules) to call the instructor 'Sifu' or 'Master' or some such...
 In our Academy, Lee is called 'Lee' and I am called 'Robert'.
 We simply do not see any need for pomposity or titles.

 Whilst I'm very modern in most of the ways I teach, I am a bit of a traditionalist where gradings are concerned.
 As a general rule I do not grade students as 'back in the day' it simply wasn't done.
-However if a student wanted to be graded, then for many years we have had in place a protocol that would allow us to do so and we would use that.
+However if a student wants to be graded, then for many years we have had in place a protocol that allows us to do so.
 If it is important to you that you be awarded grades as you progress then discuss it with me either before you come along (Call 07771 333 3 69) or at one of your first few sessions.